Skip to main content

 How to get the card template ID

-On the card editing page, click on the ID part of the overflow menu at the upper-right corner.
+On the card editing page, click on the ID part of the overflow menu at the upper-right corner to copy it to the clipboard.

 Card template ID